The United Soccer League

 - Founded in 1959.
 One of the oldest adult soccer leagues in the country!

-- US Adult Soccer Elite Amateur League.
+- We are a US Adult Soccer Elite Amateur League.

 - Affiliated with US Soccer through US Adult Soccer and E Pennsylvania SA.

 - South Jersey teams affiliated through New Jersey SA.

 - Home of many Regional and National Cup Champions, and regularly represented in the Regional Cup brackets.